Boat licences and safety regulations

 Ship Radio Licences are issued by the MRAU.
 An applicant for a licence is required to submit the technical details of the radio equipment installed on the vessel.
 Download the application form.

 Every vessel that is equipped with radio equipment must also carry at least one qualified marine radio operator.
 The qualification(s) of the operator(s) depends on a number of factors, including the level of radio equipment installed and the trading area of the vessel.
-Details of Ships Radio Licence Training Course Providers (pdf) are available from the Maritime Safety Directorate in the Department of Transport, Tourism and Sport.
+Details of Ships Radio Licence Training Course Providers are available from the Maritime Safety Directorate in the Department of Transport.

 Waterways Ireland is responsible for the enforcement of the rules applying to the waterways under its remit.